-Figure \ref{fig:FEVD} shows the impulse response functions of variable $b$ with respect to shocks to variable $a$ in the left panel, the corresponding share of forecast error variances in the middle panel, and their corresponding spectral decompositions of forecast error variance shares in the right panel.
-Note that share of forecast error variation (variance decompositions) is almost indistinguishable in the time domain from the middle panel of Figure \ref{fig:FEVD}.
+Figure \ref{fig:FEVD} shows the impulse response functions of variable $b$ to shocks to variable $a$ in the left panel, the corresponding fraction of forecast error variances in the middle panel, and their corresponding spectral decompositions of forecast error variance fractions in the right panel.
+Note that one can hardly identify persistence of the shock from the almost indistinguishable forecast error variance shares (variance decompositions) in the time domain depicted by the middle panel of figure \ref{fig:FEVD}.
 A persistent shock results in a slightly larger value of forecast error variation relative to the variation due to a transitory shock.
-At the same time, if we estimate these quantities from data and consider uncertainty of the estimates (the Figure plots theoretical values of a simple example), it would become indistinguishable statistically.
+At the same time, if we were to estimate these quantities from the data and take into account the uncertainty of the estimates (the figure plots the theoretical values of a simple example), they would become statistically indistinguishable.

-In contrast, the spectral representation of the forecast error variance shares in the right panel of Figure \ref{fig:FEVD} recovers the heterogeneous impact of both shocks across frequencies precisely.
-The transitory shock in variable $a$ has negligible impact at low frequencies (i.e. near $\omega=0$) indicating that this shock bears no importance for the long-run variation of variable $b$, and larger weights at higher frequencies showing the transitory nature of the connection made through this shock.
-Vice versa, the persistent shock impacts low frequencies and correctly identifies a persistent connection between the variables.
+In contrast, the spectral representation of the forecast error variance shares in the right-hand panel of Figure \ref{fig:FEVD} accurately captures the heterogeneous impact of the two shocks across frequencies.
+The transitory shock in the variable $a$ has a negligible impact at low frequencies (i.e. close to $\omega=0$), indicating that this shock has no importance for the long-run variation of the variable $b$, and larger weights at higher frequencies, showing the transitory nature of the link established by this shock.
+Conversely, the persistent shock affects low frequencies and correctly identifies a persistent link between the variables.

-The key implication is that we can build network measures accounting for the nature of shocks forming network connections.
-Using spectral decompositions, we identify transitory and persistent network connections that stay hidden in the time domain.
+The main implication is that we can construct network measures that take into account the nature of the shocks that form such links.
+Thus, using spectral decompositions, we are able to identify transitory and persistent network links that are not apparent in the time domain.